Developing the Future of Libraries: Phase I Sub-Grant Projects

 - Mary Grantham O’Brien, Professor, School of Languages, Linguistics, Literatures, and Cultures

-- Gavin McCormack, Associate Professor, Cummings School of Medicine / Faculty of Environmental Design
+- Gavin McCormack, Associate Professor, Cumming School of Medicine / Faculty of Environmental Design

 - Jonathan Chapman, Programs Coordinator, Liveable Streets Division, City of Calgary

-- Irina Charania, Simulation Consultant, Cummings School of Medicine
+- Irina Charania, Simulation Consultant, Cumming School of Medicine

 - Carla Ferreira, Instructor, Clinical Simulation Learning Centre, Faculty of Nursing